developer-zebra/developer-zebra-site/src/stagenow/4-2/about/index.md

 * [Setting Types](../settingtypes) lists the parameters and values available when creating settings.

-* [Device Staging](../stageclient) provides information for the staging operator about selecting a profile for configuring the target devices and deploying the profile material to the devices.
+* [Staging Guides landing page](../stagingguides) provides links to staging guides with information for the staging operator about the staging methods offered for creting Profiles for configuring the target devices and deploying Profile media.

 * [Troubleshooting](../troubleshooting) describes errors that can occur in the StageNow Tool and provides possible solutions.